aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ### Step 8: Add TLS Validation to the Gateway

 As you just saw, we were able to add a new Virtual Node with TLS to our mesh and the Color Gateway was able to communicate with it no problem.
-By default, App Mesh configures Envoy to accept any TLS certificate to maintain communication between your services.
+In the client/server relationship, if the server decides to turn on TLS, App Mesh configures the client Envoys to accept the certificate offered.

+App Mesh allows you to define a client policy for TLS Validation.
+We recommend that when TLS is enabled on a backend, that TLS Validation is set to use the CA, or group of CAs that you trust.

 If you recall, the Green Color Teller certificates were signed by a different CA than the White Color Teller certificates.
 Perhaps this is not the intended behavior and we want to reject certificates from any CA that is not CA 1.